 As discussed above, several studies aimed to determine δ60Ni for Mn-rich sediments, perhaps the largest sink of Ni, but the results so far are extremely puzzling.
 Nickel is enriched in Fe-Mn deposits relative to seawater (ca. 106 (Ni mol/g Fe-Mn deposits)/ (Ni mol/g seawater)) (e.g., Li and Schoonmaker, 2003) and primarily associated with Mn phases, rather than Fe (e.g., Hens et al., 2019; Koschinsky and Hein, 2003; Peacock and Sherman, 2007).
 The δ60Ni of Mn-rich deposits span the entire known natural range of Ni isotopic compositions (ca. -1.8 to 2.5‰) and, inexplicably, appear to be sometimes isotopically heavier and sometimes isotopically lighter than the solution from which they precipitated (Gall et al., 2013; Gueguen et al., 2020, 2016; Gueguen and Rouxel, 2021; Little et al., 2020; Vance et al., 2016).
-Without better knowledge of the most important marine Ni sink, correctly modeling the marine Ni cycle is likely impossible.
+What could be causing the variability within this sediment type?
+Without better knowledge of the most important marine Ni sink, correctly modeling the marine Ni cycle is likely impossible.Past experimental data provide insight into which avenues of investigation are most promising.
+We will experimentally investigate two of the most promising explanations for the variability in Mn oxide sediments, described below.
+The primary mineral of focus will be birnessite, the dominant Mn phase in naturfraal marine Fe-Mn precipitates (e.g., Burns and Burns, 1977; Yoshikawa, 1991).

-We will experimentally investigate two of the most promising explanations for the variability in Mn oxide sediments.
-The primary mineral of focus will be birnessite, the dominant Mn phase in natural marine Fe-Mn precipitates (e.g., Burns and Burns, 1977; Yoshikawa, 1991).
+A set of Ni-birnessite experiments point to two possible explanations for the variability in Fe-Mn deposits. [explain experimental stuff first?
+Then get into hypotheses and approaches.
+If I present the Ryan stuff about bigdNi getting smaller overtime.
+We can explain this in two ways.
+(1) there could be initial kinetic effects that are overwritten by equilibrium or 2 Ni migrates slowly into the lattice and the dif in fractionation between outside and inside ]